-Last week, Claire bravely let me leave the office and drive some 11 hours north to see our customers in Scotland.
+Last week, Claire bravely let me leave the office and drive some 11 hours north to see our Scottish soft fruit customers.

-While Scottish growers are susceptible to harsher frosts and a shorter growing season, which normally lasts from May to September, they are still achieving good yields.
+While Scottish soft fruit growers are susceptible to harsher frosts and a shorter growing season, which normally lasts from May to September, they are still achieving good yields.

 As well as popping in to see customers just to touch base, check their blackcurrant and strawberry sprayers over and arrange for any parts to be delivered, the main reason for the trip was to set up and check over some new pieces of kit which had been delivered before I arrived.